lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/context.md

     The context object this event is requesting a value for

+- `readonly contextTarget: Element`

+    The original context target of the requester

 - `readonly callback: ContextCallback<ContextType<C>>`

     The function to call to provide a context value